 The materials used is one of the biggest and most important differences between these two sets of diapers that can be a total game changer.

 Huggies Snug and Dry use materials that are soft and comfortable on skin, their 4 layer quilted liner offering both support and not irritating skin.
 Although the materials are non-irritating and don’t contain harmful chemicals, they are not totally hypoallergenic.

 One of the greatest features of Little Snugglers is that they are totally hypoallergenic and perfect for babies with even the most sensitive skin.

 They are fragrance-free, lotion-free with no parabens, chlorine or latex so will be super soft and smooth on your baby’s skin causing no irritation and reducing the chance of diaper rash.
-The materials used are totally soft and breathable which helps keep your baby’s skin comfortable, healthy and clean.
+The materials used are totally soft so your baby doesn’t cry while changing diapers and breathable which helps keep your new born’s skin comfortable, healthy, and clean.

 Little snugglers come out on top as they are completely hypoallergenic and softer and more comfortable on skin.

 Now let’s see how the diapers fit and if one of the two types performs better.

 Huggies Snug and Dry are well-fitting and easy to adjust to make sure you get the maximum protection possible.
 You will not be disappointed with the fit of these diapers, and they outperform most other competitors on the market.